Legal

 • Websites the user's system accessed through our website

+This data is stored in the log files of our system.
 Not included are the IP addresses of the user or other data that enable the assignment of the data to a user.

 2. Purpose of data processing